mgunyho/PdArray/Little-Utils/README.md

 [picture]

-You can chain multiple these together by wiring the FIN output to the trigger input of an another Pulse Generator.
+You can chain several of these together by wiring the FIN output to the trigger input TRG IN of an another Pulse Generator.
 This way, you can create interesting drum patterns, or even make a really clunky PWM oscillator by creating a loop!
+When the trigger is polyphonic, the output will be polyphonic with one gate signal for each trigger.
+Note, however, that the gate duration is the same for all of them.

 ## Bias/Semitone